 The Community Gaming Bill 2018 replaces the Lotteries and Art Unions Act 1901.
-The changes will remove unnecessary administrative burdens for charities and allow NSW Fair Trading to target dishonest behaviour.
+The changes strike a balance between removing unnecessary administrative burdens for charities and allowing NSW Fair Trading the power to target dishonest behaviour.

 Minister for Better Regulation Matt Kean said these organisations are the life blood of local communities, providing critical support to the disadvantaged and vulnerable.

-“That’s why it’s so important we make it as easy as possible for them to operate,” Mr Kean said.
+“That’s why it’s so important we make it as easy as possible for them to operate,” said Mr Kean.

 “Funds raised through these games should be going to the people who need it most.”